alexdma/linkedmoby/README.md

 Tools to build an RDF dataset out of the MobyGames database, http://mobygames.com/

 You are free to use and redistribute this tool under the terms of the [License](LICENSE).
-However, unless otherwise authorised by MobyGames, you are __not allowed__ to redistribute the data generated using this tool.
+However, you are __not allowed__ to redistribute the data generated using this tool unless otherwise authorised by MobyGames.

-Please do NOT contact us to ask for the data or a MobyGames API key: contact Simon Carless and the other MG folks instead, they're really nice guys.
+Please do __NOT__ contact us asking for the data or for a MobyGames API key: contact Simon Carless and the other MG folks instead, they're really nice guys.

 ## Features
 * Extraction of data on games, game groups, platforms and genres